Josh-Joseph/agential-software-components/README.md

 (The correct answer is Iris-virginica (I just withheld the last data point from the dataset).
 Wearing a statistics hat, is obviously _very_ problematic for a bunch of reasons (it's only one data point, this dataset had to appear many times in LLM's training data, etc.) but it's a fun example.)

 ## Design

+TODO the big change here is an "agential software component" is a function that takes a state and goal in and outputs an action.

 We'll progressively build up to replacing large software components.
 We'll start with functions, then classes, then modules.